 Time to climb!
 Have you visited Wat Phra That Doi Suthep while in Chiang Mai?
 The locals will tell you that you have not visited Chiang Mai until you have climbed Doi Suthep!

-One of the most holy areas of the temple grounds is the original copper plated Chedi, built in 1383.
-You can’t miss it and is makes a great photo opportunity.
+One of the holiest areas of the temple grounds is the original copper-plated Chedi, built-in 1383.
+You can’t miss it and it makes a great photo opportunity.
 You can also take in one of many different Shrines and do not miss the White Elephant.
 If you have a guide they will explain the legend.

 More on Thailand: